 The brush comes with a minimal charging pedestal that simply requires dropping the brush onto a peg.
-Fully charged, it lasts for at least a week of twice-daily 2-minute brushing sessions before needing a recharge, which is on par with the other toothbrushes we tested in this price range and plenty for most people.
+Fully charged, it lasts for at least a week of twice-daily two-minute brushing sessions before needing a recharge, which is on par with the other toothbrushes we tested in this price range and plenty for most people.

 Table of contents

 - Why you should trust us

 - Flaws but not dealbreakers

 Why you should trust us

 During the research process, we spoke with several experts on the subject of dentistry, including dental school faculty at leading research universities, a professional dentist, and a consumer advisor appointed by the American Dental Association, which confers a seal of approval on dental care products that seek the certification and meet a set of agreed-upon criteria.

 In addition, we invested over 50 hours in researching, evaluating, and testing the best powered toothbrushes widely available on the market in order to find the best one.
 (On a personal note, the last time I went to get my teeth cleaned, both the dentist and hygienist tripped over themselves to compliment the condition of my teeth, even though I hadn’t gotten a cleaning in 3 years, drink coffee every day, and eat healthy sums of candy.)